One part of PBS is to understand why the behaviour happens, how it's been learned and how it's maintained - this is called a functional assessment.

 - provide staff training and good practice management

 The Centre for the Advancement of PBS at BILD have created an animation that gives an overview of PBS and how PBS approaches work in practice when supporting an individual.

-We’ve coproduced with Skills for Health Positive behavioural support: a mini guide to arranging and paying for training to support you with PBS training for your workforce.
+Positive behavioural support: a mini guide to arranging and paying for training, can help you find PBS training for your workforce.

 The PBS Academy has designed the Standards for Training for all those involved in the delivery, purchase or commissioning of PBS training.

 Here are links to other useful resources: